sahil121-12/aws-organizations-backup/README.md

 pip3 install -r requirement.txt
 ```

-3. Execute `main.py` to run the project.Choose one of the following options:
+3. -Execute `main.py` to run the project.Choose one of the following options:
     -To retrieve all details:
     ```bash
          python3 main.py --account